Chapter 24:

 “You know…” said Inês.
 “I've always thought you were cute… in your own way.”

-Debuu-ni smiled and fluttered its wings with a buzz.
+Debuu-ni smiled and, after a break of contemplation, it fluttered its wings with a light buzz.
 The Yuki-onna had finished dressing up, looking regal in an assorted navy kimono and bordeaux obi.
-She exchanged a nod with the bug, and it hovered over the group to the table.
+She exchanged a nod with the bug as it hovered over the group and to the table.
 It landed on it and approached the box with determination.
-The yokan must have been easier to gorge on than the kagami mochi, because one bite was enough to terminate one with a fat gulp.
-It glitched.
-It ate another one, in two swallows, this time.
-There was a red dot, like a cat laser toy, then suddenly a hundred, all seemingly bursting from Debuu-ni.
-The bug started panting and corrupting; parts of its body displacing to various places.
+The yokan must have been easier to gorge on than the kagami mochi, because one bite was enough to terminate one cube with a fat gulp.
+The bug glitched; corrupted.
+Then, it ate another one; in two swallows, this time.
+There was a red dot, like a cat's laser toy, and suddenly a hundred, all bursting from Debuu-ni's muted frame.
+The bug started panting and addling; parts of its body displacing jaggedly.
 It ate a third cube of jelly.
-Its horn grew tenfold and shot a powerful red laser into the sky, breaking part of the shrine's roof and disturbing the snow clouds ahead.
+Its horn grew tenfold and shot a powerful red laser into the sky, breaking part of the shrine's roof and disturbing the snow clouds up above.
 Finally, it ate a fourth yokan and it disappeared.
 An upward cascade of bright red pixels met a downstream of blue light, and it fulminated into power.

 That's when they all felt it: a renaissance.